 - Clinton should have campaigned less on policy and realism and more on “populism” like her opponent did

-About The Author: Hillary Clinton is a politician, Bill Clinton’s wife and a two-time president runner-up.
+About The Author: Hillary Clinton is a politician, Bill Clinton’s wife, and a two-time presidential runner-up.

 Coping With Grief